Mark Birch (footballer)

-Mark Birch (born 5 January 1977) is an English former professional footballer who played in the Football League for Carlisle United.
+Mark Birch (born 5 January 1977) is an English former professional footballer who is the caretaker head coach of EFL League Two club Carlisle United.

 Career

 Birch was born in Stoke-on-Trent and began his career with Stoke City.
 He failed to break into the first team at Stoke and joined Football Conference side Northwich Victoria in 1998 where he spent two seasons.
 He joined Third Division side Carlisle United in June 2000 for a fee of £10,000.
 Birch played 129 times for Carlisle scoring once in a 1–0 win against Macclesfield Town in March 2003.
 He left Carlisle in August 2003 to join ambitious Scottish Third Division side Gretna.
 At Gretna he helped them win promotion to the Scottish First Division and reach the 2006 Scottish Cup Final where they lost on penalties to Heart of Midlothian.
 He returned to England in 2007 playing for Southport and a return to Northwich Victoria.